BerriAI/litellm/docs/my-website/docs/proxy/enterprise.md

 Need to control LakeraAI per Request ?
 Doc here 👉: [Switch LakerAI on / off per request](prompt_injection.md#✨-enterprise-switch-lakeraai-on--off-per-api-call)
 :::

-## Prompt Injection Detection - Aporio AI
+## Prompt Injection Detection - Aporia AI

-Use this if you want to reject /chat/completion calls that have prompt injection attacks with [AporioAI](https://www.aporia.com/)
+Use this if you want to reject /chat/completion calls that have prompt injection attacks with [AporiaAI](https://www.aporia.com/)

 #### Usage